sophshep/gdi-intro-to-github/README.md

 # gdi-intro-to-github
-A project that students can collaborate on
+A project that students can collaborate on!